Ezra Chapter 4 Summary

 Discussion Questions for Ezra, Chapter 4

-1. Who were the Israelites adversaries, and why did they oppose the rebuilding of the temple?
-In what ways did the engage in hostility to prevent the temple from being rebuilt?
+- Who were the Israelites' adversaries, and why did they oppose the rebuilding of the temple?
+In what ways did they engage in hostility to prevent the temple from being rebuilt?
 What are some examples of opposition you have faced for God's work?
 How did you respond?

-4. What can we learn from the letter sent to King Artaxerxes from the opponents of the Israelites?
+- What can we learn from the letter sent to King Artaxerxes by the opponents of the Israelites?
 How should we respond to false accusations against us, and how do we persevere in the face of open hostility?

-5. How does Artaxerxes' response to the opponents letter impact the rebuilding of the city and temple?
+- How does Artaxerxes' response to the opponents' letter impact the rebuilding of the city and temple?
 What does this teach us about trusting God when it seems as if His plans are hindered by others?
 Can God ultimately be hindered?
 How does this give you hope in life?

-6. What might God trying to be teaching the Israelites when they were forcibly stopped from working for two years?
+- What might God be trying to teach the Israelites when they were forcibly stopped from working for two years?
 How does God work in our waiting?
 What is a lesson God has taught you when He forced you to stop in a certain situation?

-8. When Artaxerxes stopped the building of the temple, what does this teach us about obeying human authorities?
+- When Artaxerxes stopped the building of the temple, what does this teach us about obeying human authorities?
 Does this have any relation to Romans 13?
-How do we know when to obey civil governments over us, and what are times in which we should not obey our authorities?
+How do we know when to obey the civil governments over us, and what are the times in which we should not obey our authorities?

-9. What was the ultimate motivation for Artaxerxes and the other opponents to stop the work of rebuilding the temple?
-How does greed impact the King's decisions, and what effect did if have on God's people?
+- What was the ultimate motivation for Artaxerxes and the other opponents to stop the work of rebuilding the temple?
+How does greed impact the king's decisions, and what effect did it have on God's people?
 How have you seen greed damage or destroy others?

 Key Words/Phrase